Forrest-Develop/PST-Contact-Extraction/Current_Version-1.3.8/README.txt

 PST CONTACTS EXTRACTOR GUI - VERSION 1.3.8
 ------------------------------------------

-Author: Benjamin Forrest
+Author: ForrestDev
-Copyright: © 2025 Benjamin Forrest
+Copyright: © 2025 ForrestDev
-Software Property of: Benjamin Forrest
+Software Property of: ForrestDev
-Usage: Internal use only by Power Auto Group and the Author (Benjamin Forrest)
+Usage: Internal use only by Power Auto Group and the Author (ForrestDev)
 License: Redistribution or alteration of this software in any form is strictly prohibited without written permission from the author.